openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ## Project distribution model

-Supplied to the parent project, the Platform Development Kit.
+Supplied as a deliverable to the linked project, the Platform Development Kit.

 ## Preliminary Project plan